Aniket06118/capstone-template/README.md

 Expain how this project is aligned with this course content.

+## Video Summary Link:

+Make a short -  3-5 min video of yourself, put it on youtube/googledrive, and put its link in your README.md.

+- you can use this free tool for recording https://screenrec.com/
+- Video format should be like this:
+- your face should be visible
+- State the overall job of your agent: what inputs it takes, and what output it gives.
+- Very quickly, explain how your agent acts on the input and spits out the output.
+- show an example run of the agent in the video

 ## Plan

 I plan to excecute these steps to complete my project.